Welcome to the Mathematics Department

 Pupils not studying any route to GCSE mathematics can follow the Entry Level Functional Skills programme of study.

 Pupils continue to study mathematics throughout the sixth form.
 Pupils are allocated three one hour lessons per week.
-Courses offered include Functional Mathematics qualifications, the opportunity to build on Entry Level qualifications by commencing GCSE Mathematics or further study of GCSE Mathematics to improve current grades.
+Courses offered include the EDEXCEL Functional Mathematics suite of qualifications, the opportunity to build on Entry Level qualifications with possible progression to GCSE Mathematics or further study of GCSE Mathematics to improve current grades.